12 Ways to Beat Gym Anxiety

 4. Train with a friend or partner

-If your anxiety is overwhelming, try asking a friend or partner if you can join them when they go, or find a friend who wants to attend with you.
+If your anxiety is overwhelming, pair up with a workout buddy.
+Try asking a friend or partner if you can join them when they go to the gym, or find a friend who wants to attend with you.
 The buddy system does wonders!
-It reminds you that you are far from alone, and can take away the “chore-like” element of working out.
-Instead, it can be a social moment and increase motivation.
+It reminds you that you are not alone, and can take away the “chore-like” element of working out.
+Instead, it can be a social moment and increase your motivation.

 5. Track your progress